Understanding the Best Interest of the Child

 12. The willingness and ability of each party to facilitate and encourage a close and continuing relationship between the child and the other party, except when objectively substantial evidence of specific abusive, reckless, or illegal conduct has caused one party to have reasonable concerns for the child's safety or well-being while in the care of the other party.

-13. The distance between the respective residences of the parties.
+13. The distance between the respective residences of the parties

 14. The responsibility for the care and rearing of the child previously exercised by each party.

-Best Interest of the Child Factors
+The Best Interest Of The Child Factors

 The "potential for the child to be abused" is the primary consideration when deciding the best interest of the child.
 A child should be safe from abuse.
 Evidence that shows the potential for the child to be abused is greater when the child is in the custody of a certain person will make it less likely that the Court will give that person custody.
 Sometimes, the Court will award limited visitation or order other protective terms like supervised visitation.

 Most parents love their children.
-Courts want to know about factor number 2: the love, affection, and other emotional ties between teach party and the child.
+Courts want to know about factor number 2: the love, affection, and other emotional ties between each party and the child.
 If the child struggles with emotional attachment to a parent, that does not mean the Court will give that parent less custody time.

-If emotional attachment is an issue in a custody case, a Court may order the parents or child to undergo an evaluation by a mental health professional.
+If the emotional attachment is an issue in a custody case, a Court may order the parents or child to undergo an evaluation by a mental health professional.
 The parents could agree to have the child evaluated independently.
 Mental health professionals can provide strategies to parents and children for ways to build better emotional bonds.
-If a mental health professional conducts a court-ordered evaluation and recommends specific steps to improve the child's relationship with the parents, the Court might include those steps in a custody order.
+If a mental health professional conduct a court-ordered evaluation and recommends specific steps to improve the child's relationship with the parents, the Court might include those steps in a custody order.

 The third factor is lengthy and hard to read.
 It considers the "capacity and disposition of each party to give the child love, affection, and spiritual guidance and to continue the education and rearing of the child."
 Breaking this factor down makes it easier to understand.